 To be able to eat until our bellies are full, to have food left over, and to feel secure that there will be more tomorrow, this is affluence.
 And whether we choose to overindulge or to eat simply, the fact that we have a choice is also affluence.
 Whether we live in a single family home or palacial estate or studio apartment, those of us who have a roof over our heads and are not worried about ending up in the streets are affluent compared with the 85% of people worldwide who earn less than $2,200 per year and whose lives are less certain.

-Coincidentally, there is an advertisement on my blog this week for a new documentary film entitled, Flow, which looks at the “growing privatization of the world’s dwindling fresh water supply” and asks the question, “CAN ANYONE REALLY OWN WATER?”
+A new documentary film entitled Flow, looks at the “growing privatization of the world’s dwindling fresh water supply” and asks the question, “CAN ANYONE REALLY OWN WATER?”
 And in fact, right now my own state of California is fighting the Nestle Corporation in court over its plan to build a water-bottling plant in Siskyou County to capture “1,600 acre feet of spring water per year (and an unlimited amount of groundwater) from the McCloud river under a 100-year contract.”
 Forget about all the plastic bottles for a minute, how does this private company have the right to stop the flow?

 Sustaining the flow means directing our resources in such a way that they continue to benefit the rest of the world as they travel from one hand to the next.
 If we’re talking about money, then it means using our wallets to support a healthy world.
 Not buying the bottled water, just because we can, but choosing organic, fair trade, least toxic products and avoiding those that in some way cause harm.
 It means that if we make enough money to save for the future, investing in socially and environmentally responsible companies.
 And it means, to the best of our ability, supporting organizations that are working to create positive change in the world.